 Recovery Software for Failed Data

 In the center of the interface is a pane that includes a column reading “Device/Disk.”
 Listed here will be all devices in or connected to your machine.
-If you don’t have the files on this location already, you’ll need to transfer them over or at least connect the device so that Disk Drill can read it.
-You’ll know it’s read and available if its name appears in this column.
+If you don’t have the files in this location already, you’ll need to transfer them over or at least connect the device so that Disk Drill can read it.
+You’ll know it’s ready and available if its name appears in this column.

 A gray down-arrow to the left of a device indicates that it has sub-devices that you can select from.
 Simply click on that arrow to reveal a list of those segmented devices.

 You will now see Disk Drill reading through the files from your selected location.
 Remember that it’s looking through not only currently available files, but also all the deleted ones.
-It moves very fast, but it’s so thorough that it can take some time to search through every file.

 Now you’ll see the scanned files that are ready to be recovered.
 Click the checkbox of the ones you want to target.
 You can do this for individual files or for batches.
 It’s entirely up to your preference.
 If you want to recover all the scanned files, select “Recover all”.